-Luisa Pires Luciano is a political science major who has been accepted to Georgetown University and American University in Washington, DC, for graduate programs in conflict resolution next semester.
-She is getting the Blauvelt Award for service in the political science department and has been selected to represent the class of 2016 at commencement this May.
-Luisa has been a member of the Model UN team for three years and president for two, during which she led the group to the American Model United Nations Conference in Chicago, one of the largest in the country.
-Two years ago, she was selected as one of the students to attend the Bahrom International Program in South Korea, where she studied Korean culture and history.
-Last summer, Luisa went to Germany to participate in the Europe and Middle East in Transition program, which prepared her for her Honors Project with classes on conflict management.
+Luisa Pires Luciano was a political science major who was accepted to Georgetown University and American University in Washington, DC for graduate programs in conflict resolution next semester.
+She received the Blauvelt Award for service in the political science department and was selected to represent the class of 2016 at commencement.
+Luisa was a member of the Model UN team for three years and president for two, during which she led the group to the American Model United Nations Conference in Chicago, one of the largest in the country.
+Two years prior, she was selected as one of the students to attend the Bahrom International Program in South Korea, where she studied Korean culture and history.
+Luisa also went to Germany to participate in the Europe and Middle East in Transition program, which prepared her for her Honors Project with classes on conflict management.
 For this, Luisa received three scholarships: from the Honors Program, the IPFW Office of International Education, and the Office of Sponsored Programs.

 - Grayson Ostermeyer